-CE5-3: Simplified CCALF with 6 filter coefficients (JVET-P0251), Y. Zhao, yin.zhao@huawei.com
+CE5-1.3: Simplified CCALF with 6 filter coefficients (JVET-P0251)

-To further reduce the complexity and align number of multiplication of CC-ALF with chroma ALF, a six-tap filter was proposed, as shown in Fig. X. The six taps are a sub-set of the eight taps of JVET-P1008, and each tap is associated with a unique filter coefficient.
+To further reduce the complexity and align number of multiplications of CC-ALF with chroma ALF, a six-tap filter was proposed, as shown in Fig. 5-1.3-1.
+The six taps are a sub-set of the eight taps of JVET-P1008, and each tap is associated with a unique filter coefficient.